 Now, back to the language program that I am doing now – Surprise surprise, I am loving every minute of it.
 I am into the second trimester of my studies.
 A major project I have been working on is to produce a video to exercise (and further improve) my Japanese Spoken Production skills.
 After hours and hours and hours of videoing, recording, adjusting, editing, then more editing, I have managed to create a cooking video delivered in Japanese.
 Hooray!
 The video is released on my (new) YouTube channel.

 I never would have anticipated that I would create such an artifact through my language program.
-This is the beginning of something new for me and I cannot wait to see how it will continue in the near future.

 For now, I leave you with my cooking video.
 Please enjoy and welcome any feedback and comments.